ARMmbed/mbed-os-example-cpu-usage/README.md

+**This example is deprecated.
+The [mbed-os-example-cpu-stats](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-cpu-stats/) example shows how to use the `mbed_stats_cpu_get` API to print the CPU usage.**

 # Getting started with CPU Usage on Mbed OS

 This guide reviews the steps required to get CPU usage on Mbed OS platform.